sfomuseum/go-sfomuseum-geometry/README.md

 ## Important

-Among the dependencies is the [twpayne/go-geos](twpayne/go-geos) package.
+Among the dependencies is the [twpayne/go-geos](twpayne/go-geos) package which, in turn, requires that the `geos` library be present.

 Tests are stubbed out but not implemented yet.